platformsh/platformsh-docs/sites/platform/src/add-services/postgresql.md

 pg_dump --no-owner --clean --if-exists
 ```

-The easiest way to load data into a database is to pipe an SQL dump through the `platform sql` command, like so:
+The easiest way to load data into a database is to pipe an SQL dump through the `{{% vendor/cli %}} sql` command, like so:

 ```bash
 {{% vendor/cli %}} sql < my_database_backup.sql